Frequently Asked Questions about the APRN Consensus Model for – NP Programs

-The Consensus Model is a broad-based model developed by the APRN Consensus Work Group and the National Council of State Boards of Nursing (NCSBN) APRN Advisory Committee, with extensive input from APRN stakeholders.
+The Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education is a broad-based model for regulation of advanced practice registered nurses (APRNs) throughout the United States.
+The model was developed by the APRN Consensus Work Group and the National Council of State Boards of Nursing (NCSBN) APRN Advisory Committee, with extensive input from APRN stakeholders.

 Acute care and primary care remain separate CNP roles; the acute and primary care delineation applies only to pediatric and adult-gerontology population foci.
 Scope of practice of the nurse practitioner is not setting specific but is based on patient care needs.

-- 1,000 Practice Hours + 150 CE Points
+- Practice Hours + CE Points

-- 1,000 Practice Hours + Exam
+- Practice Hours + Renewal Exam

-- 150 CE Points + Exam
+- CE Points + Renewal Exam

 Programs should consider that all students currently enrolled under existing adult ACNP program curricula must apply for the ACNPC exam before December 31, 2014.